 9:00 a.m.
 Though its Spanish style houses and two-story Art Deco grandeur has clearly seen better days, downtown Bakersfield’s faded pastels look beautiful in a run-down, dusty sort of way.
 One can easily imagine a time not too long ago when dust was all there was around here.
 We pass the Fox Theater — a local landmark — and pull in at the Package Express.
 My brother-in-law picks me up in his Toyota.
 I’m told that spectacular mountains surround Bakersfield.
 Unfortunately the thick smog that pervades the city has rendered them all but invisible.
 Still, it’s nice to know they’re there.

 9:10 a.m.
 We pull off the highway and continue down a long road, before eventually turning right.
 What follows is a swirling maze of streets lined with seemingly identical houses.
 Presumably the people inside them are all different.
 Each home appears to have been painted with the same array of colors, ranging from vanilla to parcel paper and comprising all fifty shades of beige that exist in between.
 This suburban splendor is disrupted by the addition of seasonal accoutrements carefully positioned in every front yard, and the site of a plastic red-nosed reindeer and a Peanuts nativity scene suddenly reminds me its Christmastime.

 9:30 a.m.
 The car pulls up outside a house whose exterior is bereft of holiday ornamentation — perhaps so the owners can locate it more easily.
 The theme continues inside, where I’m welcomed and offered breakfast.
 Sleepy but for some reason still awake, I take my coffee outside, where the air is cool and still.
 I can now begin to make out the outline of the mountain range through the haze.
-I find an inviting slither of exposed lawn, and lie and wait for the sun’s distant warmth to reach me.
+I lie on an inviting slither of exposed lawn and wait for the sun’s distant warmth to reach me.